On unified preserving properties of kinetic schemes: Example I: UP properties of DUGKS

-Since the ratio $\tdelta_x/\tdelta_t$ can be arbitrary, the above equation generally does not give a consistent $f_h^3$ defined by Eq. \eqref{eq:UP}.
-The proof is completed.
-In summary, the arguments given in above subsections show that DUGKS is a consistent scheme for the kinetic equation \eqref{eq:BGK} with uniform stability in $\epsilon$, and with Theorem \ref{theorem}, it can be concluded that the DUGKS is a second-order UP scheme, which gives the Navier-Stokes solutions at the cell resolution $\Delta t=O(\sqrt{\epsilon})$ and $\Delta x=O(\sqrt{\epsilon})$.
-If the collision term is neglected in the reconstruction of the interface distribution function, i.e., $f_{j+1/2}^{n+1/2}=f_{j'}^n = (\tfrac{1}{2}-\beta)f_{j+1}^{n} + (\tfrac{1}{2}+\beta)f_{j}^{n}$, then the modified equation of this collision-less reconstruction (CLR) scheme is (see Appendix A for details)
+In summary, the arguments given in above subsections show that DUGKS is a consistent scheme for the kinetic equation \eqref{eq:BGK} with uniform stability in $\epsilon$, and with Theorem \ref{theorem}, it can be concluded that the DUGKS is a second-order UP scheme, which gives the Navier-Stokes solutions at the cell resolution $\Delta t=o(\sqrt{\epsilon})$ and $\Delta x=o(\sqrt{\epsilon})$. \begin{remark} If the collision term is neglected in the reconstruction of the interface distribution function, i.e., $f_{j+1/2}^{n+1/2}=f_{j'}^n = (\tfrac{1}{2}-\beta)f_{j+1}^{n} + (\tfrac{1}{2}+\beta)f_{j}^{n}$, then the modified equation of this collision-less reconstruction (CLR) scheme is (see Appendix A for details)